zacharylhertz/zacharylhertz.github.io/_posts/2021-07-06-young-voters.md

 July 1 marked 50 years since the ratification of [the 26th Amendment]() to the United States Constitution, which legally extended the right to vote to those over the age of 18.
 Young voters have played a vital – at times, [even decisive](https://www.theatlantic.com/politics/archive/2012/11/youth-vote-essential-to-obama-win-pew-study-shows/429561/) – role in elections since.
-But decades after the franchise was extended to 18-, 19-, and 20- year-olds, how does their voting rate compare to American adults overall?
+But decades after the franchise was extended to 18-, 19-, and 20- year-olds, how does their voting rates compare to American adults overall?

 Youth have [historically voted at lower rates](https://circle.tufts.edu/our-research/broadening-youth-voting) than older voters and while some evidence suggests these turnout disparities have declined in recent elections they still remain, in part due to [inadequate voter registration](https://circle.tufts.edu/latest-research/five-weeks-away-youth-voter-registration-2016-lagging-youngest-eligible-voters) efforts targeted at the youngest voters and [particularly high barriers to voting](https://fivethirtyeight.com/features/why-younger-americans-dont-vote-more-often-no-its-not-apathy/).
 As voting [may be habit-forming](https://isps.yale.edu/research/publications/isps03-004), understanding to what extent these inequities persist among young voters is critical to rectifying them, working towards an evenly engaged electorate, and building lifelong voters.